Mohammad Mosaddegh: Election

-The British government also threatened legal action against purchasers of oil produced in the Iranian refineries and obtained an agreement with its sister international oil companies not to fill in where the AIOC was boycotting Iran.
-The entire Iranian oil industry came to a virtual standstill, oil production dropping almost 96% from 664000 oilbbl in 1950 to 27000 oilbbl in 1952.
+The British government also threatened legal action against purchasers of oil produced in the Iranian refineries and obtained an agreement with its sister international oil companies not to fill the void left by the AIOC.
+The entire Iranian oil industry came to a virtual standstill, with oil production dropping almost 96% from 664000 oilbbl in 1950 to 27000 oilbbl in 1952.
 This Abadan Crisis reduced Iran's oil income to almost nothing, putting a severe strain on the implementation of Mosaddegh's promised domestic reforms.
-At the same time, BP and Aramco doubled their production in Saudi Arabia, Kuwait and Iraq, to make up for lost production in Iran so that no hardship was felt in Britain.
+At the same time, BP and Aramco doubled their production in Saudi Arabia, Kuwait, and Iraq to make up for lost production in Iran so that no hardship was felt in Britain.

-Still enormously popular in late 1951, Mosaddegh called elections, and introduced a modified version of his 1944 electoral reform bill.
-As his base of support was in urban areas and not in the provinces, the proposed reform no longer barred illiterate voters, but placed them into a separate category from literate voters, and increased the representation of the urban population.
-The opposition defeated the bill, on the grounds that it would "unjustly discriminate patriots who had been voting for the last forty years", thus leaving the National Front to compete against conservatives, royalists, and tribal leaders alike in the upcoming election.
+Still enormously popular in late 1951, Mosaddegh called elections and introduced a modified version of his 1944 electoral reform bill.
+As his base of support was in urban areas and not in the provinces, the proposed reform no longer barred illiterate voters, but it placed them into a separate category from literate voters and increased the representation of the urban population.
+The opposition defeated the bill on the grounds that it would "unjustly discriminate patriots who had been voting for the last forty years", thus leaving the National Front to compete against conservatives, royalists, and tribal leaders alike in the upcoming election.

 His government came under scrutiny for ending the 1952 election before rural votes could be fully counted.
 According to historian Ervand Abrahamian: "Realizing that the opposition would take the vast majority of the provincial seats, Mosaddegh stopped the voting as soon as 79 deputies—just enough to form a parliamentary quorum—had been elected."
 An alternative account is offered by journalist Stephen Kinzer: Beginning in the early 1950s under the guidance of C.M.
-Woodhouse, chief of the British intelligence station in Tehran, Britain's covert operations network had funneled roughly £10,000 per month to the Rashidian brothers (two of Iran's most influential royalists) in the hope of buying off, according to CIA estimates, "the armed forces, the Majlis (Iranian parliament), religious leaders, the press, street gangs, politicians and other influential figures".
+Woodhouse, chief of the British intelligence station in Tehran, Britain's covert operations network had funnelled roughly £10,000 per month to the Rashidian brothers (two of Iran's most influential royalists) in the hope of buying off, according to CIA estimates, "the armed forces, the Majlis (Iranian parliament), religious leaders, the press, street gangs, politicians and other influential figures".
 Thus, in his statement asserting electoral manipulation by "foreign agents", Mosaddegh suspended the elections.
 His National Front party had made up 30 of the 79 deputies elected.
 Yet none of those present vetoed the statement, and completion of the elections was postponed indefinitely.
 The 17th Majlis convened in April 1952, with the minimum required of the 136 seats filled.

 Throughout his career, Mosaddegh strove to increase the power parliament held versus the expansion of the crown's authority.
 But tension soon began to escalate in the Majlis.
 Conservative, pro-Shah, and pro-British opponents refused to grant Mosaddegh special powers to deal with the economic crisis caused by the sharp drop in revenue and voiced regional grievances against the capital Tehran, while the National Front waged "a propaganda war against the landed upper class".